GregBuck/bbresearch_web/content/post/2020-06-26-projections.md

 ---

 I will add districts once the total run reaches 200,000 in that district.
-I will update eastside on even days and westside on odd days.
-I just (29 June) posted the first baywide projection centered on the 2 day late timing that the UW folks are seeing.
-Expect the next baywide projection on 5 July.
+I will update eastside on odd numbered days and westside on even numbered days. projection on 3 July.
+As of now (7/2) I intend to keep projecting district total runs till we reach the date where historically about 60% of the run has returned.
+At that point projecting entirely from historical data can be risky.

 [Bristol Bay](https://rpubs.com/gbbuck/626414)